Tommy-2000/dreamTravel/README.md

 ## Project Motivation

-This project was developed as a "full-stack" improvement on the TravelHopper Android project that I initially developed at university and to demonstrate my experience with cross-platform mobile application development with Flutter as well as back-end, cloud-based API development with Node.JS and Microsoft Azure.
+This project was developed as a "full-stack" improvement on the TravelHopper Android project that I initially developed at university and to demonstrate my experience with cross-platform mobile application development with Flutter as well as back-end, cloud-based API development with Spring Boot and Microsoft Azure.
 I am looking to make this flight and hotel booking platform more 'personalised' based on the user's own travel experiences and I am looking into adding new features that best place this idea into practice.
 If you have any other suggestions for new features that could be added to my project, create a PR with the features you recommend and share it with me on [dreamdev.tommy.2000@outlook.com](dreamdev.tommy.2000@outlook.com).

 ## Important Note Regarding The Amadeus Self-Service API

 Amadeus for Developers self-service portal will be decommissioned on July 17th, 2026.
 Enterprise APIs remain available via the Enterprise portal.
 Therefore, other travel API's are being tested and implemented into the back-end side of this project with Sabre, Travelport NDC and TripAdvisor as popular and capable options managed through a API gateway using Azure API management.

-A TypeScript-based fork of the Amadeus Node SDK was used to perform CRUD-based calls through an Azure Function for Amadeus before being sent to the Flutter client following a BFF (Back-end For Front-end) design pattern.
-See [amadeus-ts by darseen](https://github.com/darseen/amadeus-ts).

 ## Contribute